 - ½ teaspoon sea salt

 - Add the tomatoes, red pepper, zucchini, and onion to a large baking dish.250 grams cherry tomatoes, 1 sweet red pepper*, 1 small zucchini, 1/2 small red onion

 - Add the oil, vinegar, salt, pepper, and pepper flakes to the vegetables.
 Stir until well combined and the vegetables are coated.2 tablespoons olive oil, 2 tablespoons balsamic vinegar, 1/2 teaspoon sea salt, 1/2 teaspoon black pepper, 1/4 teaspoon hot pepper flakes

 - Place the vegetables into the oven and roast for 20-25 minutes, or until the tomatoes are bursting and the vegetables are starting to colour.

-- While the vegetables are roasting, cook the pasta according to package instructions.
-To serve, drizzle a little more olive oil over the noodles, then top with the roasted vegetables and some pesto if desired.
-Serve hot.
+- While the vegetables are roasting, cook the pasta in well salted water according to package instructions.
+To serve, top the pasta with the roasted vegetables and some pesto if desired.
+Serve hot.250 grams dry pasta